mr19331/snix-snax/TESTING.md

 - ​        the search bar in the centre of the browser view  for  searching for  recipe(s)- accessed with one click
 - ​        if no recipe results from the search - user receives a flash message "sorry no results for this search "
 - ​        the category section  on the home page for searching recipe categories - accessed with  image click
-- ​        the "new recipe" section uploaded by club members - accessed with  image click

 This user can view how- to videos and click on  shopping adverts to purchase goods- one click access This user can access the social media links on the site footer to get more information